Sigmmma/c20/src/content/h1/tags/physics/readme.md

----
-title: physics
-tagName: physics
-img: warthog-physics.jpg
-imgCaption: The mass points of a Warthog.
----

 Physics tags characterize the dynamic physics and propulsion of [vehicles][vehicle].
 They are essentially a collection of spherical _mass points_.
 Since vehicles can have both [model_collision_geometry][] and physics, each tag is used in different situations:

 * Physics are used in collisions between vehicles and is responsible for Halo 1's charactistic ["bouncy" vehicles][bouncy].